Home

 Animation

-Our Animation students have tasted every option on our menu of Animation, Visual Effects and Motion Design and in their final year projects they have opted to specialise in a chosen few; from beautifully illustrated intimate personal reflections, to complex and carefully constructed animations, every project is anchored in strong stories, relentless research and creative curiosity.
+Over the last year our final year Animation students have explored every facet of Animation, Visual Effects and Motion Design and in their final year projects they have opted to specialise in their preferred areas.
+From beautifully imagined graphic novels for children and adults, to complex and carefully constructed 2D and 3D animations, every project is anchored in research and development and creative curiosity, brought to life through an array of visual media.

 Film

-All elements of media craft are woven into our film-makers during their time with us on the BA (HONS) in TV, Radio and New Media Broadcasting programme.
-As part of their time here students undertake research, evolve their ideas into scripts and storyboards, and respond creatively to the world around them through lens-based media, film and sound, fact and fiction.
+All elements of media crafting are woven into our film-makers during their time with us on the BA (HONS) in TV, Radio and New Media Broadcasting programme.
+As part of their time here students undertake research, evolve their ideas into scripts and storyboards, and respond – with curiosity and creativity to the world around them – through lens-based media, film and sound, fact and fiction.

-These media operators are reflective, talented and personable; they are also dynamic forerunners in collaboration; this year we saw our wonderful Kerry writers and directors work alongside our sound production team and their talented acting peers from MTU Cork Campus, to bring their stories to life.
+These media operators are reflective, talented and personable; they are also dynamic forerunners in collaboration; this year we saw our wonderful Kerry writers and directors work alongside the musicians and actors and voice artists from MTU Cork Campus, to bring these stories to life.

 Design & Audio